g-rock84/pastey/README.md

 * Shortened paste ID string from 32 characters to 6 for cli friendliness
 * Added ability to retrieve pastes from command line (i.e. using curl)

-(These features were added by me and not Cesura.
-All issues regarding them should be directed to myself.)
+**Note:** These features were added by me and not Cesura.
+All issues regarding them should be directed to myself.
+If he chooses to incorporate these features into the main repo, I will delete this repo and re-fork.

 ## Screenshots
 ### Browser